devshahrukhanwar/Unstop-Scalable-Challenge-Evaluation-Module/README.md

 4. **Code Executor Service**

+- For inhouse executor (Need to study more how we can do it)
   - Runs on a dedicated server or VM (Dedicated Docker containers).
   - Uses simple sandboxing for security such as `lightweight Docker containers`.
   - Runs code against predefined test cases for the chosen language.
   - Captures `stdout, stderr, execution time, and memory usage`.
+- Some paid services are there, through which we can easily do our job via REST API - [Judge0](https://judge0.com/), [Sphere Engine](https://sphere-engine.com/)

 5. **Scoring & Result Storage**